CombiRWTH/StaffScheduling/docs/user-view/configuration/index.md

 ## User-Adjustable Configurations

-- **Forbidden Days and Shifts**: Configure specific days or shifts when certain employees are not allowed to work [here](/user-view/configuration/forbidden-days).
+- **Forbidden Days and Shifts**: Configure specific days or shifts when certain employees are not allowed to work [here](./forbidden-days).

-- **Rounds Permission**: Set up which employees need to be available for early weekday rounds (*german: Visiten*) [here](/user-view/configuration/rounds-permission).
-Our application ensures at least one of these employees is assigned an early shift.
+- **Rounds Permission**: Set up which employees need to be available for early weekday rounds (*german: Visiten*) [here](./rounds-permissions).
+Our application ensures at least one of these employees is assigned to an early shift.

-- **Minimum Number of Staff**: Define the minimal number of staff required per type ("Hilfskraft", "Fachkraft" or "Azubi") for each day of the week and shift [here](/user-view/configuration/minimal-staff).
+- **Minimum Number of Staff**: Define the minimal number of staff required per type ("Hilfskraft", "Fachkraft" or "Azubi") for each day of the week and shift [here](./min-staff).

-- **Qualification Mapping**: Assign each qualification label from the database to one of the three types: "Hilfskraft", "Fachkraft" or "Azubi" [here](/user-view/configuration/qualifications).
+- **Qualification Mapping**: Assign each qualification label from the database to one of the three types: "Hilfskraft", "Fachkraft" or "Azubi" [here](./qualifications).

-- **Weights**: Adjust the importance of objectives in the general objective function [here](/user-view/configuration/weights).
+- **Weights**: Adjust the importance of objectives in the general objective function [here](./weights).

-- **Blocked Shifts and Days:** Adjust availability of employees manually (!= vacation days) [here](/user-view/configuration/blocked-shifts), e.g. block all night shifts, if person is not allowed to work at night or block each thursday if employee does not have to work on thursdays.
+- **Blocked Shifts and Days:** Adjust availability of employees manually (!= vacation days) [here](./blocked-shifts), e.g. block all night shifts if the person is not allowed to work at night, or block each Thursday if the employee does not work on Thursdays.

 ## Light-Version Exclusives

-- **Vacation Days**: Manually configure vacation days and free shifts, as they are normally set in TimeOffice and imported automatically [here](/user-view/configuration/vacation-days).
+- **Vacation Days**: Manually configure vacation days and free shifts, as they are normally set in TimeOffice and imported automatically [here](./vacation-days).

-- **Employees**: Modify employee information that is typically managed in TimeOffice [here](/user-view/configuration/staff).
+- **Employees**: Modify employee information that is typically managed in TimeOffice [here](./staff).

 - **Planned Shifts:** Preplan fixed shifts, e.g. special shifts (Z60).
-Normally done in TimeOffice, but in light-version it can be changed [here](/user-view/configuration/planned-shifts)
+Normally done in TimeOffice, but in light-version it can be changed [here](./planned-shifts)